 You recently got a piercing or electrolysis

-If you’ve recently gotten an ear or body piercing or electrolysis with a reusable gun or reusable instrument, you’ll have to wait 12 months before you can give blood, according to Dr. Hackett.
-“Like getting a tattoo, you won’t have to wait if the instruments used were single-use equipment.”
+If you’ve recently gotten an ear or body piercing or electrolysis with a reusable gun or reusable instrument, you’ll have to wait three months before you can give blood, according to the FDA.
+“Like getting a tattoo, you won’t have to wait if the instruments used were single-use equipment,” Dr. Hackett says.
 Before you get a piercing or electrolysis, he recommends doing your research on whether the place employs single-use equipment.

 You’ve recently had syphilis

 If you have had syphilis, you must wait 12 months after treatment before you can donate blood.
 “Syphilis is an infection that can spread throughout the entire body,” explains Dr. Ali.
 “Despite receiving treatment, there are times when one may need to be re-treated.”
 What’s more, he points out that syphilis can cause permanent health problems.
 Find out 13 more things you should know before donating blood.